-- For children who have outgrown a rear-facing seat, always use a forward-facing harnessed seat properly secured in the back seat until they outgrow the weight limit (typically 40-60 pounds, depending on the individual seat). - Teach your child respect for animals.
+• Children should always use a forward-facing harnessed seat properly secured in the back seat until they outgrow the weight limit (typically 40-60 pounds, depending on the individual seat).

+- Require helmet use when your child is riding any wheeled toy. - Teach your child respect for animals.
 Never allow the child to play around an animal who is sleeping or eating. - Your toddler is on the move!
-This is an important time to child proof your home.
 Use safety gates, door latches, and outlet covers.
 Ensure cords and window-drape strings are up and out of reach.
-Place small objects out of reach. - Never allow your toddler to walk, run, or ride in the car with food in his mouth. - Toddlers are curious.
+Place small objects out of reach. - Toddlers are curious.
 Lock up your guns and bullets separately.
 It is the law and will decrease the risk of accidental injury or death caused by firearms. - Your toddler may wander away from you when you aren't looking.
 Watch your toddler carefully. - Always keep crib rails up and the mattress at the lowest setting.
 Change to a toddler bed if he/she climbs out of the crib. - Prevent injury from burns.
 Keep your child away from the stove and oven.
 Turn pot handles to the back of the stove. - Never leave your child alone in a bath tub.
-Provide close supervision anytime you will be around water (pool, lake) and avoid standing water in your home (buckets). - Don't let anyone smoke or vape around your child. - Use sunscreen and sun-protective clothing when spending time outdoors. - Enforce that your toddler wears a helmet when riding a bike/trike - Use smoke and carbon monoxide detectors and check them twice per year (such as at daylight savings time). - Minnesota Poison Control: 1-800-222-1222 - Care seat clinic locations and schedule: https://dps.mn.gov/divisions/ots/child-passengersafety/Pages/car-seat-checks.aspx
+Provide close supervision anytime you will be around water (pool, lake) and avoid standing water in your home (buckets).
+Model appropriate water safety by wearing life jackets on or near the water. - Don't let anyone smoke or vape around your child. - Use sunscreen and sun-protective clothing when spending time outdoors. - Enforce that your child wear a helmet when riding a bike/trike. - Use smoke and carbon monoxide detectors and check them twice per year (such as at daylight savings time). - Minnesota Poison Control: 1-800-222-1222 - Car seat clinic locations and schedule: https://dps.mn.gov/divisions/ots/child-passenger-safety/Pages/car-seat-checks.aspx